NikKowPHP/social-brain/chapters/chapter-6.md

 #### 🧠 **The Science and Practice of Trust**

 **The Science: The Vulnerability Paradox**
+Maria's experiment with Jane worked because it tapped into a deep, counterintuitive truth about the social brain.
+Her research had revealed a concept called the "Vulnerability Paradox."
 **The Myth:** To build trust, you must project flawless competence.
 **The Reality:** Strategically admitting an imperfection (**Calibrated Vulnerability**) is a powerful signal that you are human, safe, and trustworthy.
 It's a biological invitation for the other person's brain to release **oxytocin**, the "trust molecule," which quiets the "foe" signal from the amygdala and primes the brain for collaboration.